danielrltan/ratemyclubs/README.md

    - Users can rate clubs on various criteria.
    - Users can leave comments sharing their personal experiences and feedback.

+4. **Microsoft University Email Single Sign On**:
+   - Instead of requiring account creation, students can simply sign on to Rate My Clubs using their university email address.
+   - Accounts will be tied to the university email address

 ## Stack

 - **Backend**: Flask (Python)